rhertzog/distro-tracker/docs/design.rst

 ++++++++++++++++++++++++

 The PTS allows for automatic news creation based on received emails.
-It is necessary to set up the MTA to pipe received emails which should potentially be turned into news items to the management command :mod:`pts.mail.management.commands.pts_receive_news`.
+It is necessary to set up the MTA so it pipes received emails which should potentially be turned into news items, to the management command :mod:`pts.mail.management.commands.pts_receive_news`.

 News are created as :class:`pts.core.models.News` objects and each of the model's instances associated with a particular package is displayed in the :class:`NewsPanel <pts.core.panels.NewsPanel>`.

-By default, any messages given the the management command which contain the ``X-PTS-Package`` header are turned into news items with the content type of the news item being ``message/rfc822`` and the content the entire message.
+By default, any messages given to the management command which contains the ``X-PTS-Package`` header are turned into news items with the content type of the news item being ``message/rfc822`` and the content the entire message.